 The OSUTeach program is designed to increase career options for majors in science and mathematics by preparing students as secondary teachers.
-OSUTeach offers four-year STEM degree options in biology, chemistry, geology, mathematics, physics, and zoology, which lead to a B.S. in the selected discipline and teacher certification at the secondary level.
-OSUTeach is a collaboration between the College of Education, Health and Aviation and the College of Arts and Sciences.
+OSUTeach offers a dual degree four-year program.
+Students will receive a STEM degree (options in biology, chemistry, geology, mathematics, physics, and zoology) which leads to a B.S. in the selected discipline and a secondary education degree.
+Students will also earn their teacher certification at the secondary level.
+OSUTeach is a collaboration between the College of Education and Human Sciences and the College of Arts and Sciences.
 OSUTeach students begin supervised teaching in K-12 classrooms during their first semester in the program and continue these field experiences throughout their coursework, which culminates with apprentice teaching.
+Interested students begin the program by enrolling in SMED 1012, Inquiry Approaches to Teaching.

-Pre-Professional Academic Support Services
+Pre-Professional Health & Law Support Services